 A Botswana resident is taxable on Botswana source and deemed-source income including income earned during temporary absence from Botswana.
 Where deemed-source income is taxed in Botswana credit for foreign tax paid is granted up to a maximum of Botswana tax payable.

 Different tax rates apply to residents and non-residents.
-Non-residents are subject to tax on each Pula earned from a Botswana source whilst residents are taxable on income exceeding a statutory threshold (currently BWP 36,000) in any tax year.
+Non-residents are subject to tax on each Pula earned from a Botswana source whilst residents are taxable on income exceeding a statutory threshold (currently 36,000 Botswana pula (BWP)) in any tax year.

-A resident is taxed at progressive tax rates ranging from 0% to 25% (5% to 25% for non-residents).
+A resident is taxed at progressive tax rates ranging from 0 to 25 percent (5 to 25 percent for non-residents).

 To the extent that the individual qualifies for relief in terms of the employment income article of an applicable double tax treaty, there should be no Botswana tax liability.

-Employees are required to register for tax and file tax returns except where the annual remuneration is less than P 36,000.
+Employees are required to register for tax and file tax returns except where the annual remuneration is less than BWP36,000.